yuyizhong/mama-yogis/README.md

 ## Credits ##

 I would like to give a big Thank You to my mentor Daisy Mc Girr!
-She presented me the amazing technologies to enhance the website developing and suggested interesting ideas to fullfil my creation.
+She presented me the amazing technologies to enhance the website developing and suggested interesting ideas to fullfil my inspiration.

  ### Content ###

  - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
- - I used [W3school](w3schools.com) to check the syntaxes and relevent attributes to get the effect which I want to present my website.
+ - I used [W3school](w3schools.com) to check the syntaxes and relevant attributes to get the effect to present my website.
  - To make the Calls to Action feature to the phone number and email address, I read [Elegant Themes Blog](https://www.elegantthemes.com/blog/wordpress/call-link-html-phone-number#:~:text=Adding%20an%20HTML%20Phone%20Number%20Call%20Link%20to%20your%20Website&text=Href%3Dtel%3A%20creates%20the%20call,the%20number%20it%20will%20call)

  ### Media ###